 Often times when a provider decides they need help and decides to hire an assistant, desperation for immediate aid can lead to hasty decisions.
 In short, we might just pick the first person who walks through the door.
+Here’s how to hire a childcare assistant that is an asset to your daycare business.

 Believe me, I’ve been there!